sassoftware/sas-studio-custom-steps/Log - Collect SAS Viya Monitoring Logs/README.md

 - Updated parameter documentation in `extras/MACRO.md` to reflect the revised time zone behavior.
 - Refactored the custom step to comply with the `CONTRIBUTING.md` guidelines by embedding the macro logic directly in the step.
 - Updated the public README and cleaned up auxiliary files under the `extras/` directory.
+- Removed the feature to save encrypted credentials.

 ## Version 1.2.1 (19NOV2025)